TheMarketingCompany/directus-heroku-template/README.md

 This currently requires an additional worker to download the data.

-Create a binding to R2 for the worker with the variable "directus.
+Create a binding to R2 for the worker with the variable "directus".
 * [Worker Snipet](https://gist.github.com/derFrisson/e31dbf35419206c48ef116c391ef04b1)

 ### Microsoft Azure AD as Login Provider